Your Guide to Hypertension

 • Follow Your Doctor’sAdvice

-• Take your medications as prescribed
+• Take your medications

 Knowledge is power, and proper management of your hypertension is key to living your best and healthiest life.
 It starts with diagnosis and continues with following your healthcare provider’s treatment plan.